- First pictures of T6.1 as proper Transporter van, following Multivan debut

 What’s different about the interior of the VW Transporter T6.1?

-The entire dashboard is new here – and although we’re obviously seeing it first in fancy Caravelle form, which means a more premium finish that you’ll get as standard in a van, we are being told that the Transporter’s new dash will look largely the same.
+The entire dashboard is new here – and although we saw it first in fancy Caravelle form, which means a more premium finish that you’ll get as standard in a van, it's clear from the latest round of Transporter images that the overal look is exactly the same for the van version (see image at the top of page).

 Taking a cue from the latest, super-practical Crafter, the new T6.1 dashboard contains even more storage space, including cubbies above the instrument binnacle, beside the gearlever and above the glovebox – where you’ll also find a little Crafter-like shelf.